 What is the difference between idiopathic scoliosis and other types of scoliosis?

 Idiopathic scoliosis.
 The term "idiopathic" means unknown cause.
-Although we do not know for sure what causes the majority of scoliosis cases (80% to 85%), we do know it tends to run in families.
+Although we do not know for sure what causes the majority of scoliosis cases (80% to 85%), we do know that it tends to run in families.
 Scoliosis is not a disease that is caught from someone else, like a cold.
 There is nothing you could have done to prevent it.

 Congenital scoliosis.
 The term "congenital" means that you are born with the condition.
 Congenital scoliosis starts as the spine forms before birth.
 Part of one vertebra (or more) does not form completely or the vertebrae do not separate properly.
-Some types of congenital scoliosis can change quickly with growth while others remain unchanged.
+Some types of congenital scoliosis can change quickly with growth, while others remain unchanged.
 This type of scoliosis can be associated with other health issues, such as heart and kidney problems.

 Neuromuscular scoliosis.
 Any medical condition that affects the nerves and muscles can lead to scoliosis.
 This is most commonly due to muscle imbalance and/or weakness.
 Common neuromuscular conditions that can lead to scoliosis include cerebral palsy, muscular dystrophy, and spinal cord injury.

-How serious is adolescent scoliosis?
+How serious is adolescent idiopathic scoliosis?

 Does scoliosis cause back pain?

 Adolescent idiopathic scoliosis does not usually cause back pain, although larger curves may cause occasional discomfort.

 If your child's back pain is severe or is associated with weakness of the limbs or numbness, call your doctor.
 This may require an evaluation to rule out other causes for the pain.